 There are always folks who can’t eat potato salad due to dietary restrictions or who don’t like it as a matter of personal preference.

-Personally, I’m always looking for ways to stay within my Faster Way to Fat Loss program guidelines without eating the same things over and over.
-These salads are great for summer events or make-ahead meals to last all week.
+Personally, I’m always looking for ways to enjoy meals at home without eating the same things over and over.
+These salads make great sides or enjoy as make-ahead lunches that last all week.

 Alternatives to Potato Salad

 I have nothing against potatoes but sometimes you need to change it up .
 Here are a few side dishes that would make a great potato salad alternative.

 Cauliflower is a great substitute for potatoes and it’s significantly lower in carbohydrates.

 It makes a great taste substitute for potatoes and you could easily adapt your favorite potato salad recipe by substituting cauliflower.

 Here’s a great low carb cauliflower salad recipe to try from Wholesome yum.
 Try it and see if you can taste the difference.

 A great way to eat some healthy greens is to throw together a raw broccoli salad.
 Try to use organic broccoli, wash it well and dice the florets for the salad.